The New Default. Your hub for building smart, fast, and sustainable AI software

 7. Mobile Optimization – Ensures fast, responsive performance on all devices.

-These and even more features that can be added to your project (such as Nuxt Fonts or Nuxt Scripts modules) can help you build more performant Vue/Nuxt applications.
+These and additional features (such as Nuxt Fonts or Nuxt Scripts modules) can help you build more performant Vue/Nuxt applications.

 Simplifying Modern Web Development with Nuxt

 Nuxt uses conventions and an opinionated directory structure to automate repetitive tasks.
-This allows developers to focus on pushing features while the configuration file can customize and override its default behaviors.
+This lets developers focus on building features while the configuration file can customize and override its default behaviors.
 Thanks to the above features, it is designed to build fast, scalable websites with great performance and SEO.

 Most of the functionality is already part of the core Nuxt framework, while additional features can be added via the module or plugin ecosystem.
 If something is missing from the framework, it can always be added as a community contribution.

-These features deliver a great Developer Experience and make our lives easier—if you have not tried them yet, make sure to do so with npx nuxi@latest init.
+These features deliver a great Developer Experience and make our lives easier.
+If you have not tried them yet, make sure to do so with:

 Jakub Andrzejewski